Heart & Hands Health Collective

 Attuning to the Spring Season: Perspectives from Traditional Chinese Medicine, Western Herbalism & Shiatsu!

-We hope to provide some accessible practical traditional strategies to manage spring transition as well as introducing some clinical supports from members of the H&H practitioner team!
+We hope to provide some accessible practical traditional strategies to keep you balanced and grounded to bask in Summer’s glory as well as introducing some clinical supports from members of the H&H practitioner team!